Fraud, Waste and Abuse Prevention

 Disqualified Businesses and Persons

-Claimants or consultants that misrepresent information submitted to the UST Cleanup Fund are subject to disqualification from further participation in Water Board financial assistance programs.
+Claimants or consultants that misrepresent information submitted to the UST Cleanup Fund or other State Water Board financial assistance programs are subject to disqualification from further participation in these programs.

 - State Water Board Settles More Storage Tank Cleanup Fund Claims Related to Alleged Contractor Negligence